sos0911/Zombie-Multiplayer_Own/README.md

 # multiplayers

 * using photon, allow multi-play up to 4 person
-* the number of spawning zombies, speed and health will be increased whenever level changed.
+* the number of spawning zombies, speed and health will be increased whenever level is changed.